Definition

 The following activities were the same as prior years:

-• During the final week we focused on the Passion of Jesus.
+- During the final week we will focus on the Passion of Jesus.